-Student, staff and faculty groups can request one of the workshops described below, delivered by Violence Prevention staff (professional and/or student staff) and adapted for the audience.
+Student, staff, and faculty groups can request one of the workshops described below, delivered by Violence Prevention staff (professional and/or student staff) and adapted for the audience.

-If you are interested in something different or have questions, please contact us at violenceprevention@uhs.wisc.edu.
+If you have any questions, please contact us at violenceprevention@uhs.wisc.edu.

 Workshops and presentations